yogesh2k21/RapidFire-Backend/README.md

-# IQ Tester - Real-Time Quiz Application   🔗 [Live Link](http://65.2.190.143:8000/)
+# RapidFire - Real-Time Quiz Application   🔗 [Live Link](http://65.2.190.143:8000/)

-Say goodbye to boring, outdated quizzes, and hello to the future of interactive and engaging quizzes with IQ Tester
+Say goodbye to boring, outdated quizzes, and hello to the future of interactive and engaging quizzes with RapidFire

-`IQ Tester` - `Real-Time` Quiz Application!
+`RapidFire` - `Real-Time` Quiz Application!
 Our application is perfect for anyone who wants to create and conduct engaging quizzes in `real-time`.
 With our user-friendly platform, you can easily `customize` your quizzes with your own questions.
 The application is highly customizable, making it ideal for use in `schools`, `colleges`, `contests`, and other educational events.
-IQ Tester - Real-Time Quiz Application offers real-time updates, making the quiz more interactive and engaging for participants.
+RapidFire - Real-Time Quiz Application offers real-time updates, making the quiz more interactive and engaging for participants.

 Our state-of-the-art technology ensures real-time updates, so participants can see quiz questions and results as they happen.
 And with our robust security protocols, you can rest assured that your quizzes are secure and reliable.

-Whether you're a teacher, contest organizer, or quiz enthusiast, IQ Tester - Real-Time Quiz Application is the perfect tool for conducting fun, engaging, and interactive quizzes.
+Whether you're a teacher, contest organizer, or quiz enthusiast, RapidFire - Real-Time Quiz Application is the perfect tool for conducting fun, engaging, and interactive quizzes.
 Get started today and revolutionize the way you conduct quizzes!

 Get started today and revolutionize the way you conduct quizzes!